Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: RLVQC Framework: Structure Discovery and Deployment

 \subsection{Key Components}

-The two methods we propose, RLVQC Global and Block, are based on the same underlying architecture but differ in the definition of the action space.
+The methods we propose, RLVQC Block and Global, are based on the same underlying architecture but differ in the definition of the action space.
 In the following, we provide a detailed description of each component.

-\paragraph{Environment} For both algorithm variants, the environment consists of a parametrized quantum circuit acting on $n$ qubits.
-The initial state corresponds to a circuit in which a single layer of Hadamard gates is applied to all qubits.
-As the episode progresses, gates selected by the agent are sequentially added, resulting in a longer circuit.
-The more actions are performed, the more gates the circuit will contain.
+\paragraph{Environment} The environment consists of a parametrized quantum circuit acting on $n$ qubits.
+The initial state corresponds to a circuit where a single layer of Hadamard gates is applied to all qubits.
+At each step, the agent selects a gate which is appended to the circuit, thereby increasing its depth.
+As actions accumulate, the circuit grows longer and contains an increasing number of gates.
+Note that the actual ansatz that is run will depend on the experiment: as we will explain later, while RLVQC \textit{Global} learns the actual ansatz, \textit{Block} constructs a 2-qubit block that will be used to build the ansatz.

+\paragraph{Observations} When defining observations for this task, we can take several routes, as discussed in Section \ref{subsubsec:RL_for_QC}, \eg tensor representations of gate placements~\citep{DBLP:conf/iclr/PatelKOBDD24,DBLP:conf/qce/DaiWYC24,DBLP:journals/natmi/FurrutterMB24}, expectation values~\citep{DBLP:journals/corr/abs-2104-07715}, or full state or unitary representations~\citep{giordano_2022,moro_2021}.
+Given that determining the most appropriate observation for a given system is still an open research question and that, as we have highlighted earlier, representations based on expectations or the ansatz itself could introduce confounding factors, we derive our observations from the full state, in line with our goal of testing the feasibility of learning ansatz blocks during the \emph{discovery} phase on systems that can be simulated.
+Still, the development of an effective model for the quantum circuit to allow QAS on larger systems is a valuable complementary direction that would benefit our proposed methodology as well.